 When testing a research hypothesis, which the researcher has good reason to believe is true, it is customary to use a null hypothesis.
 Null hypothesis is typically a hypothesis of no difference or of no association between variables.
 If the research hypothesis is that men have a higher rate of suicide than do women, the null hypothesis would be that there is no difference in suicide rates between men and women.
 Researcher then try to disprove the null hypothesis and if they fail to reject it, they accept the research hypothesis.

-Abstract: Current scientific techniques in genomics and image processing routinely produce hypothesis testing problems with hundreds or thousands of cases to consider simultaneously.
-This poses new difficulties for the statistician, but also opens new opportunities.
-In particular, it allows empirical estimation of an appropriate null hypothesis.
-The empirical null may be considerably more dispersed than the usual theoretical null distribution that would be used for any one case considered separately.
+The empirical null hypothesis may be considerably more dispersed than the usual theoretical null distribution that would be used for any one case considered separately.
 An empirical Bayes analysis plan for this situation is developed, using a local version of the false discovery rate to examine the inference issues.
 Two genomics problems are used as examples to show the importance of correctly choosing the null hypothesis.

 Statistical Power and the

 Testing of Null Hypotheses: A Review of Contemporary Management Research and

 Recommendations for Future Studies -

 Luke H. Cashen, Scott W. Geiger.